js-templates/typescript-library/README.md

 ## Before you start

-The README on `main` branch can contain some unreleased changes.
+The README on `main` branch may contain some unreleased changes.

 Go to [`release/latest`](https://github.com/js-templates/typescript-library/tree/release/latest) branch to see the actual README for the latest version from NPM.